 - Specify the employees who see the requests

 - Define the submission period (when requests can be submitted) and the request period (the dates for which time can be requested) in the schedule planner

 So, why not give the gift of self-service this year if you already have Workforce Scheduler?
 The functionality is built in to help you form schedules that suit both your employees’ needs and achieve a better scheduling strategy overall.
 Empowering employees with control over their schedules helps to create a culture of engagement where people enjoy working.
 What’s better than that?

 Find more information to help you get started in these knowledgebase articles:

 How to Configure a Basic Global Time Off Request.
 Read now.

 Best Practices of Overall Self-Scheduling in Workforce Scheduler.
 Read now.

-And for questions, join peers and Kronos product experts in the Workforce Scheduler group in the Kronos Community.
+And for questions, join peers and Kronos product experts in the Workforce Central group in the Kronos Community.